eternalspeed/PSUtils/README.md

 # PSUtils
-powershell utilities for managing users and groups
+Powershell utilities for managing users and groups.